OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 ## Performing an Image Reconstruction

-A typical image reconstruction with Freesurfer requires the execution of autorecon1, autorecon2, and autorecon3 on MRI data.
+A typical image reconstruction with FreeSurfer requires the execution of autorecon1, autorecon2, and autorecon3 on MRI data.
 All three steps are handled by `fsurf`.